How to wash a car is as much about "how to do it" as it is "what to use to do it".

 A Better Way: Let me offer a better solution for you.
 Either switch to the dry wash method if you don't allow your car to get too dirty in between washing's, or find yourself a quality car wash and let them do your grunt work for you.

-The heated debate between car washing tips, car washing products, doing it yourself, etc., etc. will rage on forever!
+The heated debate of how to wash a car, car washing products, doing it yourself, etc., etc. will rage on forever!
 Visiting any car or detail forum will quickly overwhelm most of you.

 You will find you are sucked into "expert" opinions regarding techniques and products to the point of confusion as to what to do next.
 Sometimes a voice of reason needs to be applied that will suit the 95% of us out there who want to keep things simple;